zoxpx/pxdocs/content/key-management/vault/pvc-enc/_index.md

 {{% content "key-management/shared/intro.md" %}}

-There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.
+There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to Portworx.

 ### Encryption using Storage Class

-In this method, PX will use the cluster wide secret key to encrypt PVCs.
+In this method, Portworx will use the cluster wide secret key to encrypt PVCs.

 #### Step 1: Set a cluster wide secret